A guide to the best Southern Spain Halloween traditions.

 Although everything revolves around the chestnut, this is actually a much broader festival that foodies will love.

-In addition to sampling chestnuts in every form (candied, pickled, in syrup, roasted, and many more), there are many other examples of seasonal fare from the area on offer, including malcocinao dish (a dish featuring chickpeas, bacon, chorizo, and black pudding).
+There are many other examples of seasonal fare from the area on offer, including malcocinao dish (a dish featuring chickpeas, bacon, chorizo, and black pudding).

 You’ll find an artisan market (and larger commercial areas) plus flamenco dancing and singing taking place through the narrow streets.